astj/negroni-server-status/README.md

   - `net/http` server does not limit total numbers of workers, so this field is meaningless
 - Always returns response in JSON formats
 - Response does not contain individual processing requests (`stats` field)
+- Access Restriction is not implemented

-The lattar two are not implemented because I don't need them currently, but patches are welcome.
+The lattar three are not implemented because I don't need them currently, but patches are welcome.

 ## Usage